 Crohn’s disease is most common in the small intestine, and ulcerative colitis occurs in the large intestine.

-There is no clear cause of IBD, but it occurs due to a weakened immune system.
+There is no clear cause of IBD, but it occurs due to an autoimmune disorder where the immune system is overreactive and starts to attack the digestive tract among other parts of the body.
 Genetics may also play a role.

 Pain in the abdomen is a typical symptom of IBD.